Child Custody in Hawaii

-When two parents separate, they must decide on how their children spend time between them.
+When two parents separate, they must decide how their children spend time between them.
 Child custody refers to the right of either or both parents to provide a home for their children and exercise parental rights.
 In Hawaii, not all child custody cases go to court, but when they do, courts make their decisions based on what they think is most beneficial for the child.

 Types of Child Custody Arrangements in Hawaii

 There are three main types of arrangements that can occur.
 These include full custody, sole custody, and joint custody.
 Family Courts in Hawai’i have had the authority to arbitrate cases related to families and their children since 1965.
-This jurisdiction can include matters related to delinquency, parental rights, and guardianships.
+This jurisdiction can include matters related to delinquency, parental rights, and guardianship.

 What Is Full Custody?

 In a full custody arrangement, one parent receives the majority of the parenting time and maintains physical custody.
 In most instances, this person also makes the majority of the decisions about the child’s upbringing and has control over decisions related to health, education, and religion.
 The parent awarded full custody is the primary custodial parent.

 Hawai’i legislation focuses these decisions on the best interests of the child or children.
 Any future modification of the parenting plan only occurs if another individual becomes a better fit.
 However, a petition to the court and a hearing before a judge must happen before custody rights can change.
 Typically, court orders regarding the arrangements for your son or daughter remain in effect until they turn 18, or the court issues a new judgment.

 Even when children only live with one parent, the other parent can still be a part of their lives.
 The custodial parent may allow visiting time or the children may spend a few weekends with the non-custodial parent.
 In some instances, a parent awarded full custody might still maintain joint custody in practice with their partner for the benefit of the children.

 What Is Sole Custody?